zachwylde00/ethereum.solidity-repository/docs/ast.rst

 FunctionDefinition "FunctionName"
 =================================

 Definition of a function and its name.
-Uses the same parameters and child nodes as ``CallableDeclaration``.
+Uses the same parameters and Fields as ``CallableDeclaration``.

 EventDefinition "EventName"
 ===========================

 Definition of an event and its name.
-Uses the same parameters and child nodes as ``CallableDeclaration``.
+Uses the same parameters and Fields as ``CallableDeclaration``.

 ModifierDefinition "modifierName"
 =================================

 Definition of a function modifier and its name.
-Uses the same parameters and child nodes as ``CallableDeclaration``.
+Uses the same parameters and Fields as ``CallableDeclaration``.

 ModifierInvocation
 ==================